 The theological tradition that became dominant after year 300 and remains so today teaches that God might call saints and heroes like Francis of Assisi, Mother Teresa, and Martin Luther King Jr. to embrace a nonviolent way of life.
 But, according to this later tradition, nonviolence is not a part of the ordinary Christian's calling and has very little if any relevance for the institutional life of society.
 We reject this.

 We invite every Christian to embrace the historically-grounded, nonviolent understanding of Jesus and Christian praxis.
 We can no longer numb ourselves to the duplicity inherent within the outpouring support of Ukraine and rebuke of Russia, the grieving of the 22 lives lost in Uvalde (21 if you exclude the gunman), lamenting the state-sanctioned violence against individuals like Jayland Walker, and praying for persecuted Christians around the world, while also being pro-violence in our hearts.
 The essence of the violence in the world lies in our hearts.
-Thus, might we heed Jesus’ nonviolent teachings: “But I say to you, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
+Thus, might we heed Jesus’ nonviolent teachings: “But I say to you, love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic either” (Luke 6:27-29).

 Pray: Pray for comfort for those who have experienced loss and tragedy directly.
 Pray for courage as our communities advocate for gun safety.
 Pray for peace in our schools, homes, organizations, and churches.

-Sign and share this statement: This statement* is a resource that reflects a Christian perspective on gun violence and safety.
+Sign and share this statement: This statement* is a resource that reflects a Christian perspective on gun violence, safety, and violence in general.
 Share this with your congregations, organizations, networks, and friends and encourage them to sign it.

 Contact your local, state, and federal representatives to support common-sense gun laws: 1) Call for the passage of a) the Bipartisan Safer Communities Act, b) H.R.
 8 (Bipartisan Background Checks Act), and c) H.R.
 1446 (Enhanced Background Checks of 2021).
 2) Ask where your representatives stand on the following: raising the minimum age to purchase a gun to 21 years old; requiring universal background checks; passing red-flag laws; requiring licenses to purchase and carry; and banning semi-automatic assault rifles, high-capacity magazines, and “ghost guns.”
 3) Advocate that your representative push for gun safety measures by passing legislation that includes the aforementioned policies.

-Talk about Jesus’ gospel of nonviolence: While the Old Testament upholds an eye for an eye, the New Testament does not (Luke 6:27-29).
+Talk about Jesus’ message and model of nonviolence: While the Old Testament upholds an eye for an eye, the New Testament does not (Luke 6:27-29).
 There are, of course, solid and respectable arguments for some forms of violence (i.e. just war theory) but, in general, Christian discipleship should aim to build peacemakers – agents of reconciliation, restoration, and love -- who are opposed to violence.
 Clergy, be brave, and teach your congregations about Jesus and nonviolence.
 Rescue the imagination of your congregants from the prevailing culture and celebration of violence.

-Join us on the International Day of Nonviolence: We will be marching for nonviolence in Akron, OH, on October 1st, the International Day of Non-Violence.
-The demonstration will end with an ecumenical gathering of people of faith where we lament the tremendous amount of violence of 2022 and cling to the hope of the nonviolent Christ – together.
+March for Nonviolence: We will be marching for nonviolence in Akron, OH, on October 10th.
+The demonstration will end with an ecumenical gathering of people of faith and good will where we lament the tremendous amount of violence of 2022 and cling to the hope of the nonviolent Christ – together.
 We'll be marching alongside other citizens and neighbors who believe that nonviolence can change our cities. .
 Follow the CCDA Northeast Ohio Local network on Facebook for more information.